saeyslab/VIB_Hackathon_June_2024/paper.md

 ## Workgroup spatial multi-omics

 Spatial multi-omics are an emerging class of technologies that record two or more data modalities from biological samples in a spatial context.
 Modalities can among others include RNA, protein, epigenetic features like chromatin accesibility and pathohistological stains.
 True multi-omic datasets that reccord multiple modalities of the same cells are rare, which motivates our subproject on **multi-slice alignment** via image registration and integration algorithms.

-**Cell morphology** which is revealed by classical staining methods is a potential very informative source
+**Cell morphology**, which is revealed by classical staining methods, is a potential very rich source of information that complements spatial transcriptomic assays like Visium and Xenium.
+Recently developed vision models allow unsupervised extraction of morphological features which can then be used for clustering and data integration tasks.

 ### Potential methods for morphology extraction: